uiuc-arc/Pasado/README.md

 ### Source Code for Section 5.4 Experiments

-The source code that implements the abstractions used in Section 5.4 is given in the `forward_mode_tensorized_src` sub-directory which is accessible with the following command:
+The source code that implements the abstractions used in Section 5.4 is given in the `forward_mode_tensorized_src` subdirectory which is accessible with the following command:

 > `cd ~/Desktop/artifact/forward_mode_tensorized_src/`